 Shimano offers the DC system on many of its reels.
 The DC system uses a computer chip to track spool speed.
 This system makes continuous changes to the brake force during a cast.
-The spool spinning powers the chip, no batteries required.
+The spool spinning powers the chip, no batteries are required.
 These reels have a setting inside the cover plate.
 Read the user manual since it differs slightly between models.

 After setting the internal system if it applies use the brake adjustment dial on the outside.
 Use the same method explained under the Daiwa models.